ducasp/MSX-Development/FPGA/ocm-pld v3.9x/firmware/smx_frankysnd/README.txt

     - Improved: Victor Trucco made improvements on the SDRAM controller so it is able to work with different chips.
 Some SM-X mini and SMX-HB use chips that need this to work.
+KdL kindly worked on that code from Victor Trucco to extrapolate it to uncovered scenarios, making it aware of OCM 3.9 SD-RAM usage, thanks KdL! :)

     - Extra: I've added Paddle emulation when using a PS/2 mouse.
 To enable VAUS (Arkanoid/Taito) Paddle emulation use SETSMART -8E, to enable MSX